Students who are currently enrolled in an academic program, as well as individuals who have recently completed studies.

 Please be aware that complete applications must include the following:

 - Academic transcripts (unofficial transcripts are acceptable)

-- Personal essay (use this to tell us how the internship will advance your academic/career goals)
+- Personal essay mentioning opportunities that interest you (use this to tell us how the internship will advance your academic/career goals)

 - Two letters of reference